k98kurz/tapescript/docs.md

 ## OP_SUBTRACT_SCALARS - 78 - x4E

-Read the next byte from the tape, interpreting as uint count; pull that many values from the queue, interpreting them as ed25519 scalars; subtract count-1 of them from the first one; put the difference onto the queue.
+Read the next byte from the tape, interpreting as uint count; pull that many values from the stack, interpreting them as ed25519 scalars; subtract count-1 of them from the first one; put the difference onto the stack.

 Aliases:
 - SUBTRACT_SCALARS

 ## OP_DERIVE_POINT - 79 - x4F

-Takes an an ed25519 scalar value x from the queue; derives a curve point X from scalar value x; puts X onto queue; sets cache key b'X' to X if allowed by tape.flags (can be used in code with @X).
+Takes an an ed25519 scalar value x from the stack; derives a curve point X from scalar value x; puts X onto stack; sets cache key b'X' to X if allowed by tape.flags (can be used in code with @X).

 Aliases: